blake-clancyworld/Caesar-wiki/Contracts/EuroLeague/Series-1/Packs.md

-The Pack contract inherits from BaseContract721
+The Reels contract inherits from ClancyERC721.